Treating mild pain

-Some combination pain relievers, such as Panadeine Forte®, contain paracetamol and count towards your total intake.
+Some stronger pain medicines contain paracetamol in combination with another drug, and count towards your total intake.
 If taken within the recommended dose, paracetamol is unlikely to cause side effects.
-In some cases, taking paracetamol together with other pain medicines, such as oxycodone, helps them work better.
+In some cases, your doctor will recommend you take paracetamol with other pain medicines, such as oxycodone, to help them work better.

 Non-steroidal anti-inflammatory drugs (NSAIDs)

 Non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, naproxen, celecoxib, diclofenac and aspirin, vary in dose, frequency of dose and side effects.
 They are known by various brand names, such as Advil and Nurofen.
-You can have these medicines as a tablet or injection.
-Less commonly, NSAIDs are given as a suppository – a capsule inserted into the rectum.
+You can have these medicines as a tablet or sometimes as an injection.
+Less commonly, NSAIDs are given as a suppository – a capsule inserted into the bottom (rectum).

 Side effects of NSAIDs

-Talk to your doctor or nurse before taking NSAIDs, especially if you have had stomach ulcers, heart disease, kidney disease or gut reflux, are having chemotherapy or are taking other medicines (such as anticoagulants/blood thinners like warfarin) that also increase your risk of bleeding.
+Talk to your doctor or nurse before taking NSAIDs, especially if you have had stomach ulcers, heart disease, kidney disease or gut reflux; are having chemotherapy; or are taking other medicines (such as anticoagulants/blood thinners like warfarin) that also increase your risk of bleeding.
 If you are taking NSAIDs in high doses or for a long time, it’s generally recommended you take them with food to lower the risk of indigestion.
 You may be given other medicine that is less likely to cause indigestion and bleeding, such as paracetamol.